 That is the context in which I raise questions about the recent philanthropic gesture of Muhoho Kenyatta, the son of Kenya’s president.
 The young man donated 1 million shillings – money that few hard-working Kenyans can come by – to pay bills at Kenya’s top public referral hospital.
 As you can imagine, many Kenyans are impressed, with some saying that he’s a true leader.
 In the report, the president’s son is pictured next to a mother with child, wearing a Santa Claus cap (why not a more Kenyan attire?
 But I digress).

-As if that is not bad enough, it is now not the politicians who are parents giving charity to other parents.
+As if that is not bad enough, it is not the politicians who are parents who are now giving charity to other parents.
 It is the kids of the politicians giving charity to parents.
 In African culture, this should be an insult.
 Problems are supposed to be addressed within the age group.
 How can adults have pride if politicians’ kids are publicly helping us to be adults in our own homes, to be parents to our own children?

 And that’s why we must continue to question initiatives like this.
 Our adulthood may been dented by economic mismanagement and terrible healthcare, school and transport systems, but we are still adult enough to raise our voice, to say that philanthropy using resources gained through injustice still remains an injustice, and to assert our right to raise our children in dignity by having proper public services to take them to.
 We, too, are men and women.
 We too have dignity, and our children must also see that dignity in their parents, so that they too can contribute to society based on the way that we, their parents, are raising them.
 And we want a Kenya that protects every adult’s right to be an adult for themselves and for the people who love them.